ninjamar/safe-result/README.md

 ### Using the Decorator

-The `@Result.safe` decorator automatically wraps function returns in a Result object:
+The `@Result.safe` decorator wraps function returns in a Result object:

 ```python
 from safe_result import Result